Ceelog/phpdoc-zh/src/enchant/setup.md

 资源类型
 --------

-There are two types of resources in this extension.
+Prior to PHP 8.0.0, there are two types of resources in this extension.
 The first one is the broker (backends manager) and the second is for the dictionary.